travis-ci/docs-travis-ci-com/blog/_posts/2012-09-07-auto-tailing-logs.md

 ... or simply head over to [Travis CI](http://travis-ci.org) and try it out.

-Of course this feature is now also available on [Travis CI Pro](http://travis-ci.com) starting today.
+Of course this feature is also available on [Travis CI Pro](http://travis-ci.com) starting today.

 Cheers!